spenserwenhe/matrix-calculator/README.md

 # Matrix Math Implementation
 Contributor: Spenser Fong
-## Overview (**PROJECT CURRENTLY ON HOLD DUE TO LIMITED TIME**)
+## Overview
-A command-line program that allows users to find matrix echelon forms, RREFs, and more.
+A command-line program that solves linear systems using echelong forms.
+It allows users to find matrix echelon forms, RREFs, and more.
 It currently only supports finding echelon forms and RREFs.
+This project was inspired by coursework in linear algebra, analog signal processing, and electronics.

 REQUIRED FILES: matrix.h/cpp, main.cpp, Makefile